-- The school will carry out extensive checks and enquiries on applicants for all positions, including voluntary and support roles and governors and those involved in the management of an independent school, in accordance with statutory requirements. - No staff member, volunteer, governor or anyone involved in the management of an independent school, academy or free school will be allowed to take up posts if they have a section 128 direction.
+- The school/college/post 16 will carry out extensive checks and enquiries on applicants for all positions, including voluntary and support roles and governors and those involved in the management of an independent school, in accordance with statutory requirements. - No staff member, volunteer, governor or anyone involved in the management of an independent school, academy or free school will be allowed to take up posts if they have a section 128 direction.
 Further information on this can be found in the Education and Skills Act 2008. - Checks with the Disclosure and Barring Service will be carried out at the level appropriate to the candidate's role in the school.
-Types of DBS checks can be found on Page 61 KCSIE 2023. - All job advertisements and application forms will clearly state that the role is a safeguarding role and that applicants will be clear that safeguarding checks will be completed as part of safer recruitment practices.
+Types of DBS checks can be found on Page 61 KCSIE 2024. - All job advertisements and application forms will clearly state that the role is a safeguarding role and that applicants will be clear that safeguarding checks will be completed as part of safer recruitment practices.
 When shortlisting, it is good practice to advise candidates that online searches will be carried out. - Staff and governors who normally sit on interview panels will have at least one member trained in safer recruitment and no interview should go ahead unless this is the case.
-Schools will take up the accredited safer recruitment training offered through the Croydon Safeguarding Children Board or any other accredited training provider. - Although the head teacher/principal will have day-to-day responsibility for the recruitment of staff, the Governing Board will ensure that they maintain an overview of recruitment systems in order to scrutinise practise and ensure all statutory checks are carried out. - Staff in schools responsible for carrying out recruitment checks should ensure they have a copy of any relevant documents or take relevant issue numbers from documents as proof that the document has been seen. - Checks will be taken out on existing staff where concerns arise regarding their suitability to work with children or a person moves into a post that is a regulated activity. - In schools, the head teacher/principal will be responsible for keeping a single central record of all staff and volunteers (including governors) who work at the school. - The single central records should include details of all checks carried out and the outcome of these checks or any certificates obtained in the format shown at appendix 3. - Multi-academy trusts can keep a 'master' single central record at their head office but is must be accessible in each individual school. - Where the school has salaried trainee teachers, the school will ensure that all necessary checks are carried out on the trainees, including DBS checks, and that the outcome of these checks is recorded on the single central record. - For trainee teachers that are fee-funded, the school will obtain written confirmation from the training provider that the necessary checks have been carried out and that the trainee has been judged to be suitable to work with children. - Where staff are recruited via third parties such as employment agencies, the head teacher/principal will: - seek written confirmation from the agency that the agency has carried out all necessary checks on the individual - request written confirmation of the outcome of all checks
+Schools will take up the accredited safer recruitment training offered through the Croydon Safeguarding Children Board or any other accredited training provider. - Although the head teacher/principal will have day-to-day responsibility for the recruitment of staff, the Governing Board will ensure that they maintain an overview of recruitment systems in order to scrutinise practise and ensure all statutory checks are carried out. - Staff in school/colleges responsible for carrying out recruitment checks should ensure they have a copy of any relevant documents or take relevant issue numbers from documents as proof that the document has been seen. - Checks will be taken out on existing staff where concerns arise regarding their suitability to work with children or a person moves into a post that is a regulated activity. - In schools, the head teacher/principal will be responsible for keeping a single central record of all staff and volunteers (including governors) who work at the school. - In colleges, the principal will be responsible for keeping a single central record of all staff that provides education to children. - The single central records should include details of all checks carried out and the outcome of these checks or any certificates obtained in the format shown at appendix 3. - Multi-academy trusts can keep a 'master' single central record at their head office but is must be accessible in each individual school. - Where the school/college has salaried trainee teachers, the school/college will ensure that all necessary checks are carried out on the trainees, including DBS checks, and that the outcome of these checks is recorded on the single central record.

-- request written confirmation that an enhanced DBS certificate has been received by the agency - check the identity of agency staff when they first present for work to ensure they are person against whom the checks were taken out.
+- For trainee teachers that are fee-funded, the school will obtain written confirmation from the training provider that the necessary checks have been carried out and that the trainee has been judged to be suitable to work with children. - Where staff are recruited via third parties such as employment agencies, the head teacher/principal will: - seek written confirmation from the agency that the agency has carried out all necessary checks on the individual - o request written confirmation of the outcome of all checks - request written confirmation that an enhanced DBS certificate has been received by the agency - check the identity of agency staff when they first present for work to ensure they are person against whom the checks were taken out.